Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Tenha uma boa tarde — Have a good afternoon

 Like the phrase listed above, to respond to this goodbye you can say Tenha uma boa tarde também .
-You could even add obrigado or obrigada (thank you) before responding to show the person you are talking to your appreciation.
+You could also add obrigado or obrigada (thank you) before responding.

 Tenha uma boa noite — Have a good evening

-Like the two phrases listed above, most people will often reply by repeating the exact phrase back to the person they are talking to and adding também (too), or say para você também (to you too).
+Like the two phrases listed above, most people will often reply by repeating the exact phrase and adding também (too), or say para você também (to you too).
 Another common reply to these three phrases is igualmente which is used to say “you too.”

 Até mais / Até logo / Até breve — See you soon